jamiedumont/hugo-jamiedumont.co.uk/content/blog/statamic-membership-site.md

 If you now refresh the page _(checking that you’re not already logged in from earlier)_ you should be redirected to the login page.
 If you still see the same page as before, head to the Control Panel and log out _(click on the user icon in the top-right of the screen)_.

-Congratulations, you’ve just protected some content, and made it accessible to members only.
+Congratulations, you’ve protected some content, and made it accessible to members only.
 You can test this by registering as a member would using some dummy card details.

 Head to `/registration` and enter all your details.
 For the card fields, use _“4242 4242 4242 4242”_ as the card number, any future date for the expiry _(08/19 for example)_ and any three digits for the CVC number _(e.g. 639)_.

-If all goes to plan, you should see the page we just created!
+If all goes to plan, you should see the page we created!
 Trying to access the Control Panel at `/cp`  with this user account should be denied (exactly what we want).

 Log out, and log back in as the original account you created _(the one that can access the admin panel)_.
 You should be able to see your new customer and their subscription in the **Charge** section of the dashboard.